 Or join us for an optional excursion to the Islands of the Inland Sea.
 The islands of the Inland Sea—the body of water separating the main Japanese islands of Honshu, Shikoku, and Kyushu—are cherished by the Japanese because of their beauty and the traditions they have maintained.
 And we enjoy a closer look at these islands today, delighting in spectacular views from the bridges that have only recently (since the 1980s) linked them to the mainland as we drive to Omishima Island, where we'll visit Tatara Shimanami Park and enjoy a magnificent view of the Inland Sea.

 Then, we'll continue to Ikuchijima Island.
 Here we visit the Ikuo Hirayama Museum of Art, which displays many works by world-famous Japanese painter Ikuo Hirayama, who was born and spent his boyhood on this island.
 Having experienced the tragedy of the A-bomb at Hiroshima, Hirayama created many works on the theme of peace.
 We also see the dazzling architecture of the Kosanji Temple, which was built by the Buddhist priest Kozo Kosanji (1891-1970) to honor his mother, and took more than 30 years to build.
 On the hill above the temple area is Miraishin no Oka (The Heights of Eternal Hope for the Future).
 This white marble sculpture garden, created by world-renowned artist Kazuto Kuetani, caps the entire hill.
 After an included lunch, we depart for Mihara by hydrofoil, and then take a return train to Hiroshima.
 We'll arrive back at our hotel in the early evening.

-Tonight we gather for a Farewell Dinner at our hotel.
+Tonight we'll gather for a Farewell Dinner at a local restaurant.

 After breakfast at our hotel, we transfer by train to the airport in Osaka for our flight home this afternoon.
 We cross the International Date Line during flight, arriving back in the U.S. on the same day.